Skip to Main Navigation Skip to Section Navigation Skip to Main Content Skip to Footer

 Romantic relationships have much to teach adolescents about communication, emotion, empathy, identity, and (for some couples) sex.
 While these lessons can often provide a valuable foundation for long-term relationships in adulthood, they are also important contributors to growth, resilience, and happiness in the teen years.

 Relationships can support sexual development, an important part of growing to adulthood.
 Most adolescents believe that sex should occur within the context of a romantic relationship, and while not all relationships are sexual, most sexually active youth are monogamous.
-For more on romantic relationships and sexual experience, see Demographics: Sexual Health.
+For more on romantic relationships and sexual experience, see Youth Statistics: Sexual Health.

 Of course, relationships can have down sides too.
 Entering the world of relationships almost inevitably leads to the emotionally vulnerable experience of breaking up.
 For youth who are more sensitive to rejection, breaking up can trigger a dive into self-doubt and despair.
 Low-quality relationships that are characterized by a lack of trust, constant conflict, and dating violence can also leave young people prey to depression and anxiety.